charpov/TinyScalaUtils/site/_docs/examples.md

 All waiting is done without a timeout.
 Exists also as a `withThreads()` variant for an unbounded thread pool.

-The construct can also be used with "fire-and-forget" code that does not produce a future.
+The construct can also be used with code that does not produce a future.
-In this case, it returns _unit_.
-If instead one wants to return a value `v`, simply return `Future.successful(v)` (including in the rare case where `v` is a future).
+It returns the value produces by the code.

 Instead of creating (and shutting down) a new thread pool, the construct can also reuse an existing thread pool: